 (f) Nor too fast, nor too slow as both these conditions don’t satisfy us properly.
-When we are satisfied the message is sent to the ventromedial nucleus of the hypothalamus where our satiety centre is located.
+When we are satisfied the message is sent to the ventromedial nucleus of the hypothalamus where our satiety center is located.
 It takes almost 20 minutes.
 If you tend to finish the meal within minutes you’ll end up eating more as you won’t be able to judge if you are satisfied or not.
 The same rule is applied when you eat very slowly.

 There is scientific evidence that the consumption of certain substances reduces the risk of a particular disease.
 For example- vitamins and minerals can prevent deficiency diseases, use of potassium salts instead of sodium salt can lower blood pressure, adequate intake of folic acid by pregnant women can reduce the likelihood of fetal neural tube defects, increases calcium and vitamin D consumption can bring down the risk of osteoporosis and bone fracture.
-The requirements we have to fulfil are simple-
+The requirements we have to fulfill are simple-

--Nutritional values of various foods (prakruti, desh ,karan, kaal, rashi)
+-Nutritional values of various foods (prakruti, desh, karan, kaal, rashi)

--Methods of planning nutritionally balanced meals for all ages (upyog samstha,,)
+-Methods of planning nutritionally balanced meals for all ages (upyog samstha,)

 -Menu planning (rashi) – nutrient enhancement, and diet modifications.